CHCAA-EDUX/Programming-for-the-Humanities-E21/lessons/class_design.md

 Dr. Nielbo works in humanities computing
 ```

-We also want to be able to give researchers a bonus, if they perform well.
-We add a method `giveBonus()` that allow use to add bonus squishies.
+We also want to be able to give researchers a bonus (if they perform well).
+We add a method `giveBonus()` that allow us to add bonus squishies.

 ```py
 class Researcher(Person):